My Fieldwork Experience: Vital to Growth as an OT Student

 During their third year in Duke’s Occupational Therapy Doctorate (OTD) program, students participate in two full-time, 12-week fieldwork experiences.
 My rotations included working in acute care at Novant Presbyterian Medical Center and in outpatient pediatrics at Integration Station, both located in Charlotte, NC.

-This experience provided me with invaluable insights into the physical and emotional challenges my clients face.
-It also emphasized the significance of interdisciplinary care and teamwork, demonstrating how various roles and expertise unite to support an individual’s recovery and overall well-being.
+These experiences provided me with insights into the physical and emotional challenges my clients face.
+It also emphasized the significance of interdisciplinary care and teamwork, demonstrating how various roles and expertise collaborate to support an individual’s recovery and overall well-being.

 Fieldwork enriched my OT education by enabling me to observe firsthand the connection between meaningful occupation and health and well-being in daily practice.
-It offered opportunities to apply my skills and utilize the therapeutic use of self to enhance individuals’ participation in meaningful activities.
+I was offered opportunities to apply my skills and utilize my therapeutic use of self to enhance individuals’ participation in meaningful activities.
 Two supportive and encouraging placements played a crucial role in building my confidence and refining my therapeutic approach.
-This hands-on experience was essential for my growth as an OT student, deepening my understanding of my strengths, areas for growth, and overall skills while emphasizing the significance of the therapeutic use of self in client engagement and success.
+This hands-on experience was essential for my growth as an OT student because it deepened my understanding of my strengths, areas for growth, and overall skills while emphasizing the significance of my therapeutic use of self in client engagement and success.

-I want to express my gratitude to my amazing mentors, Emily and Jackie, who have greatly influenced my development as an OT student.
+I want to express my gratitude to my amazing mentors, Emily Hardy and Jackie Abidi, who have greatly influenced my development as an OT student.
 I’m incredibly thankful for their wisdom and encouragement throughout my fieldwork experiences.

 Share